New algebras of functions on topological groups arising from G-spaces: The group

 Consider the Polish topological group $G:=H_+[0,1]$ of all orientation preserving homeomorphisms of the closed unit interval, endowed with the compact open topology.
 Here is a list of some selected known results about this group:

 \begin{enumerate} \item $G$ is topologically simple. \item $G$ is not Weil-complete; that is, the right uniform structure $\mathcal{R}$ of $G$ is not complete.
 The completion of the uniform space $(G, \mathcal{R})$ can be identified with the semigroup of all continuous, nondecreasing and surjective maps $[0,1] \to [0,1]$ endowed with the uniform structure of uniform convergence (Roelcke-Dierolf \cite[p.
-191]{RD}). \item $G$ is \emph{Roelcke precompact} (that is the Roelcke uniformity $\mathcal{L} \wedge \mathcal{R}$ on $G$ is precompact) \cite{RD}. \item The completion of $(G,\mathcal{L} \wedge \mathcal{R})$ can be identified with the curves that connect the points $(0,0)$ and $(1,1)$ and ``never go down" (Uspenskij \cite{Uscurves}; see Lemma \ref{l:usp} below). \item Every weakly almost periodic function on $G$ is constant and every continuous representation $G \to Iso(V)$, where $V$ is a reflexive Banach space, is trivial (Megrelishvili \cite{Merup}). \item $G$ is {\it extremely amenable}; that is every compact Hausdorff $G$-space has a fixed point property (Pestov \cite{pest-wh}). \item $G$ is {\it minimal}, that is, every continuous homomorphism $G \to X$ into some Hausdorff topological group $X$ is a topological embedding (Gamarnik \cite{Ga}). \end{enumerate}
+191]{RD}). \item $G$ is \emph{Roelcke precompact} (that is the Roelcke uniformity $\mathcal{L} \wedge \mathcal{R}$ on $G$ is precompact) \cite{RD}. \item The completion of $(G,\mathcal{L} \wedge \mathcal{R})$ can be identified with the curves that connect the points $(0,0)$ and $(1,1)$ and ``never go down" (Uspenskij \cite{Uscurves}, see Lemma \ref{l:usp} below). \item Every weakly almost periodic function on $G$ is constant and every continuous representation $G \to \Iso(V)$, where $V$ is a reflexive Banach space, is trivial (Megrelishvili \cite{Merup}). \item $G$ is {\it extremely amenable}; that is every compact Hausdorff $G$-space has a fixed point property (Pestov \cite{pest-old}). \end{enumerate}